Z4kM4rm3l/CEIS400-Group7Project/README.md

 git tag v1.0.0
 git push origin v1.0.0
 ```
-This gives your professor a clear view of the baseline architecture and your subsequent completed implementation.
+This gives a clear view of the baseline architecture and the subsequent completed implementations.

 ---